 The new Bharat Stage (BS6 or BSVI) compliant Engine

-One of the biggest reason for the slew of new car launches or upgrades is due to the Bharat Stage regulations.
+One of the biggest reasons for the slew of new car launches or upgrades is due to the Bharat Stage regulations.
 The Ministry of Transport, Roadways and Infrastructure decided to skip BS5/BSV regulations altogether and decided to jump from BS4/BSIV to BS6/BSVI.
-This marks a significant step in terms of helping the environment become cleaner and government accelerated its implementation inspite of voices from the industry crying foul.
+This marks a significant step in terms of helping the environment become cleaner and government accelerated its implementation in spite of voices from the industry crying foul.

 Upgrading to new Tigor

-If I get to sell my existing Tigor for anywhere around ₹6.20L, in essence, I would pay ₹2,72,000 more (plus interest that I paid on loan over last 18 months).
+If I get to sell my existing Tigor for anywhere around ₹6.20L, I would pay ₹2,72,000 more (plus interest that I paid on loan over last 18 months).

 I have already completed 30K+ kms on the Odo in last 18 months, car has P2P subscribed for 2.5 more years, insurance renewed till June 2020.
 I will only have 45K KMS more warranty left, approximate part replacement + service costs pegged at ₹30,000 for next 18 months (on the conservative side).
 Tyres will have to be changed in next 10K Kms, so that is additional ₹20K.
 Net expense increase then will be around ₹2L if I take about 70K off in future expenses for next 18 months including warranty costs.
 Interest cost was at ₹80,000 till next month’s EMI.

 If I must look at the value for ₹280,000, there is a lot to get so it still makes sense, but not overwhelmingly so.
 It now all depends on how good a valuation I can get for my car in exchange.
 Since it is a facelift but new launch, the new car will not come with any exchange bonuses or discounts – however if you wait for long to exchange Tigor with Tigor, then your old car’s valuation is only going to be less.